Dimitris112/Contact-Manager-pp3/README.md

 #### Add contacts

-- When the users are done with `viewing existing contacts`, they can **add new contacts** in any of the categories they wish to *Personal - Professional - Emergency - Favorites* and have different fields for each of them as *Name - Telephone number - Email address - Birthday - Notes* (name and telephone number are <ins>**mandatory**</ins>).
+- When the users are done with `viewing existing contacts`, they can **add new contacts** in any of the categories they wish to *Personal - Professional - Emergency - Favorites* and have different fields for each of them such as *Name - Telephone number - Email address - Birthday - Notes* (name and telephone number are <ins>**mandatory**</ins>).
 Or they can just skip this action and move forward, or enter `esc` and terminate the program.
 Upon `invalid input` provided by the user, a new prompt will keep looping until `valid input` is provided.

   <details>